 Twentieth and twenty-first century drama, playwriting, theatre and urbanism, austerity and the arts.

 Hillary Miller specializes in twentieth and twenty-first century drama, with interests in theatre post-World War II in the United States, performance and urban development, and contemporary playwriting.
-Her book, Drop Dead: Performance in Crisis, 1970s New York (Northwestern University Press, 2016) considers how the framework of municipal and fiscal crisis shaped theatre practices in 1970s New York.
-Her writing has appeared in publications including Theatre Journal, Performance Research, The Radical History Review, Theatre Survey, and PAJ.
-She has taught courses on a range of topics in dramatic literature and theatre history, including race and performance in twentieth-century U.S., Latin American theater, and queer theatre.
+Her first book, Drop Dead: Performance in Crisis, 1970s New York (Northwestern University Press, 2016), considers how ideologies of austerity shaped theatre practices in 1970s New York.
+It won the John W. Frick Book Award from the American Theatre and Drama Society and the Barnard Hewitt Award for Outstanding Research in Theatre History from the American Society for Theatre Research.
+Her second book, Playwrights on Television: Conversations with Dramatists (Routledge, 2020), addresses the labor of the contemporary playwright through interviews with eighteen dramatic writers about their cross-platform writing careers.
+Her essays and reviews have appeared in RiDE: The Journal of Applied Theatre and Performance, Theatre Journal, Performance Research, The Radical History Review, Theatre Survey, PAJ, and Lateral.

 English 210W: Introduction to Creative Writing